-All Waters, exceeding the Effluent quality limits under Part D, Item 12, shall be released to CP1.
+All Waters, exceeding the Effluent quality limits under Part D, Item 12, shall be released to Collection Ponds for storage and transfer.

-The Licensee shall implement the Borrow Pits and Quarries Management Plan and the Roads Management Plan as approved by the Board under Part B, Item 12.
+The Licensee shall implement the Borrow Pits and Quarries Management Plan and the Roads Management Plan.

 The Licensee shall designate an area for the deposition of excavated and stockpiled materials, with respect to access roads, laydown area, pad construction or other earthworks, at a distance of at least thirty-one (31) metres from the ordinary High Water Mark, in order to prevent the deposition of debris or sediment into or onto any Water body.